zhirongbaolab/heoa/README.md

+# organroot

-# This repository contains the R code used in the following papers on human emrbyo:
+This repository contains the R code used in the following papers on human emrbyo:

 A single cell transcriptome atlas of human early embryogenesis